 Ten years ago a website was an investment.
 One that would last you about 5 years, so you would choose the best developer using the most trusted software.
 Today in an age of digitized users your website is literally your company being represented in a digital space.
 It is a moving and changing thing that needs to be able to evolve as your company evolves.
 It is a place for interaction such as adding FAQ posts and page content to deal with current queries.
 Your website is a place for new content such as blog posts documenting research, service developments, events, news, deals.
 It is a place for commerce, making changes to products and adding new inventory.
 On your website you should have affirmation, add new team members, awards, publications and partnerships.
 Just as you manage your business in the real outbound world, so you should be able to manage your digital inbound business yourself.

 Wordpress might be the most popular website builder used by small businesses but taking into consideration the very specific needs of digitized entrepreneurs it is not at all a practical choice.

-Shopify might be new and emerging, it is getting a lot of attention but it is not a smart choice if you are looking to manage your website without help.
+Shopify is new and emerging, it is getting a lot of attention but it is not a smart choice if you are looking to manage your website without help.

-Web.com is visible with a strong marketing campaign but they fall short unable to satisfy most basic small business needs.
+Web.com is visible with a strong marketing campaign but they fall short because they are unable to satisfy most basic small business needs.

-Squarespace is definitely one of the leading choices but what the builder lacks are crucial parts for being able to sustain your site in the long run.
+Squarespace is definitely one of the leading choices but what the builder lacks is crucial parts for being able to sustain your site in the long run.

-Wix is a good alternative to Weebly but you are limited within maintaining your site while falling short on all other variables making it a second best website builder.
+Wix is a good alternative to Weebly, but limits you in maintaining your site, it falls short on all other variables making it a second best website builder.

 Weebly is made specifically with the small business in mind and it meets all the needs of digitized business owners wanting to succeed in a digital world.